chrisn-au/ninja_timeofday/README.md

 ```

-Step 3 - Update the times that you would like to be notified - edit the config file
+### Step 3 - Update the times that you would like to be notified

+Edit the config file in `/opt/ninja/config/ninja_timeofday` using [config.json](config.json) as an example

 ```
+mkdir -p /opt/ninja/config/ninja_timeofday
-vi config.json
+vi /opt/ninja/config/ninja_timeofday/config.json
 ```

-Step 3 - Restart the Ninja Block process
+### Step 4 - Restart the Ninja Block process

 ```
 sudo service ninjablock restart
 ```

-Step 4 - Update the dashboard driver with the following states
+### Step 5 - Update the dashboard driver with the following states

 Find the new device on the dashboard.
 From the cog on the top left corner choose add new state and add

 	DAWN
 	DAY
 	DUSK
 	NIGHT

 and any others you have added

-License
+## License

 Copyright (C) 2013 Ninja Blocks Inc